 Gerald is a multiple-year of the Microsoft MVP award, Gerald has led introductory classes in Python and SQL for industry-sponsored events at Ryerson University, Toronto and the University of Toronto (his alma mater).

-Course Overview Hi everyone.
-My name is Gerald Britton.
-Welcome to my course, The PostgreSQL Functions Playbook.
-I'm a Pluralsight author and database specialist, working on database design and development among lots of other things.
-In this course, we're going to explore many of the built-in functions available with current PostgreSQL releases.
-While there won't be time to cover every function, there are hundreds of them, we will cover important ones that you can use right away and point you to resources for some of the less frequently used functions.
-Some of the major topics that we will cover include ANSI standard SQL functions and PostgreSQL extensions, functions to use with specific data types with special attention paid to converting between those types and text strings, functions that work across most data types, including window and aggregation functions, functions to limit the result sets for efficient queries, and system information and administration functions.
+Course Overview [Autogenerated] Hi, everyone.
+My name is Gerald Britain.
+Welcome to my course The Post Rescue of Functions playbook.
+I'm a plural side author and database specialist working on database design and development among lots of other things.
+In this course, we're going to explore many of the built in functions available with current post Crest Will releases.
+Well, there won't be time to cover every function.
+There are hundreds of them.
+We'll cover important ones that you can use right away and pointed to resources for some of the less frequently used functions.
+Some of the major topics that we will cover include antsy standard sequel functions and post rescue extensions functions to use with specific data types with special attention paid to converting between those types and text functions that work across most data types, including Window.
+An aggregation functions functions to limit results, sets for efficient, weary and system information and administration functions.
 By the end of this course, you'll know a good set of important functions that you can use right away.
-Before beginning this course, you should be familiar with writing queries in SQL in general and some knowledge of the PostgreSQL version of SQL.
-And by the time you complete this course, you should feel comfortable diving into other database topics with courses on Writing your own functions in PostgreSQL, General database design, Database performance monitoring and tuning.
-Well I hope you'll join me on this journey to learn the world of Postgres functions with the PostgreSQL Functions Playbook course here, at Pluralsight.
+Before beginning this course, you should be familiar with writing Queer Reason sequel in general and some knowledge of the Post Rescue all version of sequel And by the time you complete this course, you should feel comfortable diving into other database topics with courses on writing your own functions in Post Rescue.
+All general database design database performance monitoring in tuning while I hope you'll join me on this journey to learn the world of post press functions with the Post Grad School Functions Playbook course here at rural site.